Get,

 • Lunch: Thai-style salad rolls with cashew cream dip and orange slices

-• Dinner: Leftover pork loin and veggies
+• Dinner: Leftover pork loin and veggie

 Pros and Cons of the Pegan Diet